reidjs/chat/README.md

 ## Contact
-If you find mob lang interesting, potentially useful, or a bit silly, contact me!
-You can find my email in my GitHub profile, just mention `mob lang` or The Mob Programming Language, or something like that in the subject and I will respond as soon as possible.
+If you find Mob interesting, potentially useful, or a bit silly, contact me!
+You can find my email in my GitHub profile, just mention `Mob lang` or The Mob Programming Language, or something like that in the subject and I will respond as soon as possible.

 Thank you,